EvictionLab/eviction-lab-website/content/weekly-reports/get-the-data.md

   socialDescription: Get the data for real time eviction tracking by city during COVID-19.
 h1: Get the Data
 date: 2020-06-16T00:00:00.000Z
-layout: downloads
 intro: >-
   Below are data used in the Eviction Tracking System.

   Scroll below the table to find code samples for using the data in your own applications.

-Please cite as follows.
+  Please cite as follows:
 headers:
   siteheader: Site
   baselineheader: Baseline Years
   geoheader: Smallest Geography
   fileheader: Data File
+layout: downloads
 data:
   - site: Allegheny
     years: 2012-2016